Angel Batista: Season three

-In season three, Batista is promoted to Sergeant and made the department's new lead case investigator to replace the now-deceased Doakes.
-However, it appears as his life as a divorced father is beginning to take its toll; he risks his career to get a hooker who turns out to be an undercover cop.
-After persistent but gentlemanly advances, Batista begins a relationship with the officer, Barbara Gianna (Kristin Dattilo).
-He so fears losing her that he begins acting irrationally, leaving her a long-winded message begging forgiveness for having to cancel dinner because of work.
+Barbara initially does not want to form a relationship with Batista, who relents and tells her that he just wants to spend time with her.
+She then kisses him to signify her interest in him.
+Joey Quinn (Desmond Harrington) warns Batista that Barbara will have expectations of him now that they are involved, and Batista begins acting irrationally, leaving her a long-winded message begging forgiveness for having to cancel dinner because of work.
 However, Barbara finds this funny, brings him a take-out dinner, and their relationship appears strong.
 After she is assaulted, Batista gets in a violent altercation with the man who hurt her, but Dexter intervenes and calms him down.
 He attends Dexter's wedding with Barbara as his date.